Title of statistical activity: Vital events. Deaths and causes of death

 Stillbirth – the intra-uterine death of a foetus weighing at least 500 grams at birth, which took place after the 22nd week of pregnancy.
 Until 1992 all births with extremely low birth weight (less than 1000 grams), gestational age less than 28 weeks and baby’s height less than 35 cm who die within the first week are considered stillbirths.

-Urban settlements – cities, cities without municipal status and towns.
+Urban settlements – cities, cities without municipal status, towns and towns with municipal status.

 3.5.
 Statistical unit Entity for which information is sought and for which statistics are ultimately compiled.